reflexive-communications/rc-base/README.md

 This extension does nothing, it is only required by some other extensions.
 It contains shared components, libraries.

+**Extra permissions available:**
+- access custom API: this can be used for an unprivileged CMS user to access custom API endpoints

 The extension is licensed under [AGPL-3.0](LICENSE.txt).

 ### Config aka.
 CRM\_RcBase\_Config